University campus in Maine

 York County Community College offers Software Engineering programs in Wells, ME.
 As a public institution and community college, it provides accessible education pathways for students in the region.

-Best Bachelor's Software Engineering Degree Programs in Maine
+Best Bachelor's Software Engineering programs

-Key Distinction: Colby's computer science program uniquely combines software engineering research with social impact applications, while being integrated with the first cross-disciplinary AI institute at any liberal arts college.
+Why it stands out.
+Colby's computer science program uniquely combines software engineering research with social impact applications, while being integrated with the first cross-disciplinary AI institute at any liberal arts college.

-Hakia Insight: Colby's Davis Institute for Artificial Intelligence is the first cross-disciplinary AI institute at any liberal arts college, meaning undergraduate software engineers work alongside sociology and ethics faculty on research that shapes responsible AI policy—an opportunity unavailable at most peer institutions.
+Hakia insight.
+Colby's Davis Institute for Artificial Intelligence is the first cross-disciplinary AI institute at any liberal arts college, meaning undergraduate software engineers work alongside sociology and ethics faculty on research that shapes responsible AI policy—an opportunity unavailable at most peer institutions.

 At the bachelor's level, colby College's computer science program has experienced significant growth and recognition, with two faculty members, Naser Al Madi and Stacy Doore, receiving tenure in 2024.
 The program is distinguished by its focus on responsible computing and innovative research applications.
 Al Madi specializes in software engineering, developing eye-tracking methods to understand how people read and comprehend code, with applications for both education and industry.
 His work extends to clinical rehabilitation and human-computer interaction through his 2023 visiting scholar position at Harvard University's School of Engineering and Applied Sciences and the Schepens Eye Research Institute.
 Doore focuses on responsible computing and human-computer interaction, specifically spatial information systems and multimodal information access that helps vulnerable and underserved communities.
 Her work includes developing mobile-accessible navigation frameworks for people with visual impairments and autonomous vehicle assistant technology that won third prize in the U.S. Department of Transportation's Inclusive Design Challenge in 2022.
 The program emphasizes real-world impact, with Al Madi founding a Colby chapter of e-NABLE for 3D-printed prosthetics and helping develop computer science modules for CAPS (Colby Achievement Program in the Sciences), while Doore founded Colby's Coding Club for community outreach with local public schools.
 The department is positioned to benefit significantly from the new Davis Institute for Artificial Intelligence, led by Amanda Stent, which represents the first cross-disciplinary AI institute at a liberal arts college, funded by a $30 million gift from Andrew Davis '85.
 The institute launched in fall 2024 with over 20 AI-integrated courses and positions Colby at the forefront of AI education in the liberal arts context.